 Good Life Project with Jonathan Fields – This podcast explores all of the aspects of what it means to life a good life.
 I also enjoyed the book How to Life a Good Life – Soulful Stories, Surprising Science and Practical Wisdom, which I listed to on audio book because I enjoy Jonathan’s voice.
 The guests that he interviews are often wise and share various insights on how to live in a way that invites more vitality, creativity and joy into their lives.
 Many of his guests are entrepreneurs or creators in their fields and I really enjoy so many of the topics he covers.
 While they are not all applicable to my life, I have definitely found many to be beneficial.

 Happier with Gretchen Rubin – This podcast is a dialogue between Gretchen Rubin and her sister, Elizabeth Craft.
 I enjoy hearing their suggestions for living a happier a life.
 I loved Gretchen’s book Better Than Before, and I pre-ordered The Four Tendencies and look forward to reading it, because I think she has tremendous insight on human nature and habit change.

 I am not receiving any money to promote these podcasts.
-Occasionally when I link to books I include an Amazon link (and I think I may get some tiny credit if you click through and buy something) or Audible books, which may be part of the Amazon affiliates program as well.
-But I am not “selling” anything, just recommending content that I have enjoyed or teachers and authors I love and want to share with you, my dear readers.
+Occasionally when I link to books I include an Amazon or Audible link.
+But I am not “selling” anything here, just recommending content that I have enjoyed or teachers and authors I love and want to share with you, my dear readers.